Will-Bee/Micro-bit-IncomingDataDisplay/README.md

 ### Setting up BBC Micro:bit
 In `BBC_Codes` Folder, is .hex code for Micro:bit and source code in python
 This script is adjustable for as many lines of data as you need
-You must loop them like this
+You must loop them like this:

 ```
 def on_forever():